jgossit/GarminActivityCompare/README.md

 - Slider showing the Activity progress, which can also be used to scan through/check individual points<br>
 - Slider to control the playback speed

+There is also a Gap over Time chart to display how the gap between the two grew/shrink over the course of the activity.

 The typical use case is for comparing two runners competing in the same race or for a single runner competing the same race/route on multiple occasions.